Solskjaer's structureless Man Utd side haven't a hope of fighting for the title based on Leicester capitula...

 Cristiano Ronaldo stormed straight down the tunnel at full time, and who can blame him?
 He didn't come back to United to play in abject showings such as this.

-Given Leicester's form, this was, on paper at least, the easiest fixture on United's gruelling schedule.
+Given Leicester's form, this was, on paper at least, the easiest fixture on United's run of six challenging games.

-However, after their next Premier League opponents Liverpool put on a five-star display at Watford earlier in the day, United collapsed against Brendan Rodgers' side.
+However, after their next league opponents, Liverpool, put on a five-star display at Watford earlier in the day, United collapsed against Brendan Rodgers' side.

 Solskjaer’s team could have used this fixture to make a positive statement about their title credentials but, based on their performance on Saturday afternoon, they haven’t got a hope of challenging the likes of Liverpool, Manchester City and Chelsea for top spot this season.